Investment property and second home mortgage rates in 2023

 Second homes as first homes

-These days, some homebuyers are purchasing a vacation home as their first home.
-This can be a good workaround for young professionals who want to buy property, but can’t afford it in their home cities.
-But remember: In this situation, even though you’d be buying a vacation home with your first mortgage, it still qualifies as a second home mortgage.
+These days, there’s a trend among homebuyers where some are opting for a vacation home as their first home.
+This approach can be a good workaround for young professionals who aspire to invest in real estate, but can’t afford it in their home cities.
+However, it’s essential to keep in mind that even though you’d be buying a vacation home with your first mortgage, it still continues to be categorized as a second home mortgage.
 That’s because you wouldn’t be using the property as your primary residence.

 Investment property and second home mortgage rates FAQ